emotion-analysis-project/SemEval2025-Task11/README.md

-## Tracks
+# Tracks

 Participants can participate in one or more of the following tracks:

-- **Track A: Multi-label Emotion Detection**: Given a set of labeled training data in a target language, predict one or more emotions that the speaker is likely feeling in the text from the following emotion classes and neutral: Joy, Sadness, Fear, Anger, Surprise, Disgust, or Neutral.
+## Track A: Multi-label Emotion Detection
+Given a set of labeled training data in a target language, predict one or more emotions that the speaker is likely feeling in the text from the following emotion classes and neutral: Joy, Sadness, Fear, Anger, Surprise, Disgust, or Neutral.

-- **Track B: Emotion Intensity (ordinal)**: Given a set of labeled training data in a target language annotated with emotion, classify the text into one of four ordinal classes of intensity that best represents the emotional state of the writer:
+## Track B: Emotion Intensity (ordinal)
+Given a set of labeled training data in a target language annotated with emotion, classify the text into one of four ordinal classes of intensity that best represents the emotional state of the writer:
 (1) No emotion, (2),  A low amount of emotion (3) A moderate amount of emotion (4) A high amount of emotion

-- **Track C: Cross-lingual Emotion Detection**: Given training and validation data in English, predict the emotion of a new text instance in a different target language from the set of six emotion classes: Joy, Sadness, Fear, Anger, Surprise, Disgust, or classified as Neutral.
+## Track C: Cross-lingual Emotion Detection
+Given training and validation data in English, predict the emotion of a new text instance in a different target language from the set of six emotion classes: Joy, Sadness, Fear, Anger, Surprise, Disgust, or classified as Neutral.

-## Data
+# Data

 For each track, we provide the sample, training, and evaluation datasets in the [data folder](https://github.com/emotion-analysis-project/SemEval2025-task11/tree/main/data).